Planet1Insure/Planet1Insure/README.md

 🔗 [Click Here](https://github.com/Planet1Insure)

 ## About This Portfolio
-This portfolio showcases my expertise in **Cybersecurity**, including **penetration testing, SIEM analysis, vulnerability assessments, and security operations**.
+This portfolio showcases my expertise in **Cybersecurity**, including **SIEM analysis, vulnerability assessments, and security operations**.

 I am a passionate Information Technology professional with a growing specialization in Cybersecurity.
 My journey began as a certified Oracle Expert and Oracle Certified Associate, where I gained experience in Linux applications and database management using SQL.